-Links to all of the the Haltwhistle Rings Walks will appear as they become available, some are available now.
+Links to all of the the Haltwhistle Rings Walks will appear as they become available, ten are available now.

 We have updated and re-launched many of the 22 original Haltwhistle Rings.
 We have put lockdown to good use, with volunteers re-walking the routes, checking the styles and gateways, re-routing where necessary, and asking the Council to repair some of the defects we have discovered.